Revisiting Knowledge Distillation via Label Smoothing Regularization: Conclusion

 In this work, we find through experiments and analyses that the ``dark knowledge'' of a teacher model is more of a regularization term than similarity information of categories.
 Based on the relationship between KD and LSR, we propose Teacher-free KD.
 Experiment results show our Tf-KD can achieve comparable results with Normal KD in image classification.
-One limitation of this work is that we only test the proposed methods in image classification tasks.
-In the future, we will explore its application to video classification and natural language understanding.
-Our work also suggests that, when it is hard to find a good teacher for a powerful model or computation resource is limited for obtaining teacher models, the targeted model can still get enhanced by self-training or a manually-designed regularization term.
+Our work also suggests that, when it is hard to find a stronger teacher for a powerful model or computation resource is limited to train teacher models, the targeted model can still get enhanced by self-training or a manually-designed regularization term. \paragraph{Acknowledgement} Jiashi Feng was partially supported by AI.SG R-263-000-D97-490, NUS ECRA R-263-000-C87-133 and MOE Tier-II R-263-000-D17-112.
+Besides, we thank Dr.Jianan Li, Mr.Daquan Zhou and Mr.Yujun Shi for discussion during this work.